kranthikumarkaranam/AuthXpert/README.md

 **Technologies used in the project:**

 - React.js
-- NEXT.js
-- TypeScript
-- Tailwind CSS
-- zod
-- react-hot-toast
-- shadcn/ui
-- Radix UI
-- Lucide React
-- Next Cloudinary
-- Clerk
-- React Hook Form
-- Prisma ORM
-- Prisma Client
-- React Table
+- React Router
-- TanStack Table
-- date-fns
-- react-spinners
-- Recharts
-- Stripe
+- Styled Components
-- axios
+- SASS
-- zustand
+- AOS

 <br>
 <br>